flaviouk/standard-monorepo/README.md

   $ standard-monorepo list

 OPTIONS
   -h, --help     show CLI help
-  --only=only  [default: name,version,private,location] fields to return for each package
+  --forkPoint    list all packages that have changed since a fork point, using "git merge-base --fork-point $YOUR_REF" --nodes        list a representation of the dependency graph --only=only    [default: name,version,private,location] fields to return for each package --since=since  [default: main] list all packages that have changed since a git ref

 EXAMPLES
   $ standard-monorepo list